 The winery's top wine is Barón de Chirel Reserva (around €68), a pioneer in the modernisation of Rioja since its launch in the 1986 vintage.
 However, Gran Reserva wines have gained ground in recent years thanks to a renewed interest among consumers in this category.
 Marqués de Riscal 150 Anniversary Gran Reserva 2001 was launched to commemorate the winery's one and a half century (around €48).

 Finca Torrea (around €21) was launched in 2009 and represents a modern rioja concept with no Crianza label and a fruit-forward style.
 It is made from old Tempranillo and Graciano vines planted around the Elciego winery.
 Finca Torrea and Barón de Chirel are both aged in French oak barrels; American oak is still preferred for the traditional range of Reservas and Gran Reservas.

-The latest addition, launched at the end of 2019, is the Reserva XR (around €21 in Spain).
-It takes its name from the letters XR, used by the French winemakers who were in charge of the wines until the 1950s to identify their best barrels.
+The latest additions include Tapias and Reserva XR.
+Launched at the end of 2019, the XR (around €21 in Spain) takes its name from the letters XR, used by the French winemakers who were in charge of the wines until the 1950s to identify their best barrels.
 This brand, primarily destined to the on-trade, blends Tempranillo with 5% Graciano and is aged in barrels for 24 months.
-There is another wine resting in the cellar called Las Tapias (around 3,000 bottles), which is in the new Viñedo Singular category in Rioja.
-Tempranillo grapes are sourced from one of Riscal’s most prized vineyards in Elciego.

 Riscal pioneered the production of modern white wines in Rueda through its company Vinos de los Herederos del Marqués de Riscal and owns a third winery in Zamora, near the border with Portugal, where it produces Riscal 1860 Roble and an old vine rosé in the VT Castilla y León category.